Xibrin/eventful-group-8/README.md

 Sentence case for the City parameter means that the city needs to begin with a capitalized letter and the rest lowercase.
 For example, "Baltimore" is considered sentence case.

 ## Roadmap
-* We have accomplished our goal of redefining the login page to save user preferences, which allows us to extract information about the preferences of users for different "categories" of events
+*We have accomplished our goal of finishing the implementation of the TicketMaster API to find a greater variety of events for users

+*We have also improved our algorithm to get a better schedule for users that can be optimized by distances between next events

+*We still want to polish our login features by using Google authorization and/or letting users login with either a username or email

-*We were able to refactor our code and eliminate redundant code and improve the overall organization of the project
+*We still want to update the aesthetic of the front-end components of our application

-* We still have to implement the use of the TicketMaster Api to find a greater range of events to offer to users and develop a migration function to combine events from both the Yelp Api and the TicketMaster Api

-* We need to improve our recommendation algorithm so that it has a more efficient running time and takes advantage of more user preferences.
-Our current algorithm does go above CRUD.

-We still want to improve the user interface to make it more presentable and aesthetically appealing

 ## Contact
 * If you have any questions or concerns, you can reach the project link at https://github.com/jhu-oose/2021-fall-group-group8.git.